 Does Fashola’s ministry have even just $5 billion to invest, a quarter of the minimum sum required to revamp the sector?

 One of the big lies trumpeted of the electric power sector in Nigeria is the spectacle of “installed capacity”.
 For over 40 years Nigeria has been struggling hopelessly with 6000 MW installed capacity.
 Installed capacity is generation capacity of the sector.
 Capacity is only a potential and does not automatically translate in electricity delivered to end-users.
 Despite Nigeria’s installed capacity Prof J B Akarakiri published a paper in 1999 in Energy titled ‘Private Electric Power Generation as an Alternative in Nigeria’.
 The paper was just three pages but its implications were visionary and devastating; Nigeria should forget about the centralised electric power National Grid for its constant and sustainable electricity supplies; people should opt to their own generators if they wanted stable or on-demand supplies of electricity.
-Less than a year after the publication, Nigeria witness it’s first “zero installed capacity moment”, total national blackout.
+Less than a year after the publication, Nigeria witnessed it’s first “zero installed capacity moment”, total national blackout.

 Fashola has had a few “zero installed capacity moments” of his own since he became the Grand Minister.

-Going back in time, in 2000 the National Electric Power Authority (NEPA) had on its books 1.6 electricity customers with 51% residing Lagos State even though.
-Nigeria had a 150 million population and Lagos State had 11 million.
-These figures indicated that just over 1% of Nigerians were electricity customers and Lagos State only 7% of the nation.
+Going back in time, in 2000 the National Electric Power Authority (NEPA) had on its books 1.6 electricity customers with 51% residing Lagos State even though, Nigeria had a 150 million population and Lagos State had 11 million.
+These figures indicated that just over 1% of Nigerians were electricity customers and Lagos State only 7% of the national population.
 This is evidence of gross nonfeasance and inefficiency by NEPA and the government.
 Research by the author carried out in 2002 demonstrated that in Lagos State, electricity customers were about 400% greater than what NEPA had recorded.
 Electricity meters for customers were scarce and expensive, power theft was rife, illegal (mostly unsafe) connections (to whole communities) rampant.
 Furthermore, tenement buildings (face me, I face you) that litter Lagos were having 10 to 20 families as tenants many with microwaves, TVs, VCD recorders, boiling rings, electric irons in them using one meter and registered as “one customer”.
 How can peak demand and average daily demand for electricity supplied be properly calculated with such grossly underestimated customer data?

 How many electricity customers does Fashola say the regulators claim they have on their books in 2017?
 Ask him.

-In a properly run society every regulator like corporations conducts its own customer-based census.
+In a properly run society every regulator like energy corporations conducts its own customer-based census.
 It is called market research.
 Guinness Nigeria plc knows how many customers it has and uses it to determine growth areas, supply chain approaches, marketing strategies and more.
 It even uses such information to determine how many people are not drinking Guinness stout because they drink Star, Gulder, Trophy or others beers.
 If Guinness data management cannot be handled by itself, it would outsource the job to a reputable market research firm like RMS.

 Fashola’s advisers should tell him the difference between per capita and per customer in market / sector analysis or planning.

 What is the solution to the problem of electricity in Nigeria, many would ask? $20 billion and meticulously transparent oversight; any other technical explanations will have to start from here on.
 Where will Fashola find the money and are there enough honest personnel to get the job done?
 Environmental campaigner, Nnimmo Bassey, has persistently highlighted in the media how Nigeria loses over $1 billion annually in uncollected gas flaring penalties from oil production companies operating in Nigeria and also over $5 billion annually in tax fraud from oil services companies.
 That amounts to over $6 billion annually lost to the Nigerian purse; legitimate and deserved money.
-This money if honestly collected and invested can clean up the Niger Delta and completely revamp the electric power sector in 5 years.
+This money if honestly collected and invested can clean up the Niger Delta and completely revamp the electric power sector in just 5 years.
 This is not Fashola’s problem but his boss, Buhari, is Minister of Petroleum.
-For all his anticorruption messianics he has done nothing about the fraud and inertia.
+For all his anticorruption messianics he has done nothing about this particular fraud and inertia.